Article by Andrew Brown

 The Harlem “1000 Series” is so obscure that only two releases have been documented so far.
 It could be that Henke used this series for custom pressings on a variety of labels, as T-Bird 1003 by local band Bobby Shannon and the T-Birds (1964) has “HM” matrix numbers.

-1005 PAUL RAMOUS Fencewalk / Fifteen Miles from Provo
+1005 PAUL RAMOUS Fencewalk / Fifteen Miles to Provo

 Blue Star 101 Denny Ezba and the Goldens - I’ve Been a Fool For You / Don’t Leave Me Like This (1960)